Rated: 13+ · Short Story · Ghost · #1777142

 "Oh, no!
 I decided to have the doors automatically lock since that creature showed up.
 I usually carry the key with me, but I wasn’t thinking.
 This whole experience has left me scatterbrained.
 What are we going to do?”

-"Sandy, I know you’ve been through so much already, but you really need to think of a safe, warm place for us to stay.
-It's way too dark to walk over to your n-neighbors, and I don’t want to freeze.”
+"Sandy, I know you’ve been through so much already, but you need to think of a safe, warm place for us to stay.
+It's way too dark to walk over to your neighbors, and I don’t want to freeze.”

 "Well, t-there's a storm cellar and a p-potting shed on the south side of the house."

-Staying to the shadows, we walked along the house until reaching the corner.
+Staying in the shadows, we walked along the house until reaching the corner.
 I checked...
 Nothing...
-Signing to Sandy that we're going to make a run for it, an eerie, high-pitched sound echoed through the night sky.
-Softly crying, Sandy stared helplessly at me as I pushed her back in the shadows.
+Signing to Sandy that we were going to make a run for it, an eerie, high-pitched sound echoed through the night sky.
+Softly crying, Sandy stared helplessly at me as I pushed her back into the shadows.
 I chanced another peek but didn’t see the creature anywhere.

-An ear-splitting banshee screech sounded way too close for comfort, and I made the decision that it was now or never.
+An ear-splitting banshee screech sounded way too close for comfort, and I decided that it was now or never.
 I took off as fast as my feet would go toward the storm shelter with Sandy glued to my hip.
-I looked up every now and then, hoping it wouldn't pounce.
-A loud and distinct whooshing, flapping sounded overhead, followed by another ear-piercing screech make itself known.
+I looked up now and then, hoping it wouldn't pounce.
+A loud and distinct whooshing and flapping sounded overhead, followed by another ear-piercing screech making itself known.
 Sandy, shaking like a leaf, clutched at my sleeve when the creature landed right on top of the entryway to the storm shelter, blocking our way.
 Could that thing read minds?
 That's a scary scenario.

 “Ahhh, that feels better already!
 Thank you.”
 Shaking out my damp shirt, not wanting to put it back on, I tossed it into the garbage.
-I thought about our predicament and felt at a loss on what do next.
+I thought about our predicament and felt at a loss for what to do next.